vieiralaura/portfolio/Marketing Funnel Analysis/README.md

 ## 📝 Project Overview
 This project focuses on analyzing the conversion funnel of a user investment journey, with data extracted from website navigation logs.
-The goal is to identify areas of drop-off, assess user qualifications, and propose improvements to increase the overall conversion rates.
-It involves a thorough examination of the funnel’s performance, alongside recommendations for optimization.

 The funnel comprises four stages where users interact with the platform:
 1 - Homepage: The landing page for all users entering the funnel 2 - Questionnaire: A page where users answer questions about their investment profile and simulate the amount they intend to invest
 3 - Investment Plan: After the questionnaire responses are processed, the user is directed to a screen that displays the investment allocations identified for their profile.
 This is an important step, as it serves as a decision point where the user evaluates whether they like the proposed plan.
 4 - Registration: If the user is satisfied with the investment plan, they proceed to start the registration process.
 This is the final step of conversion.

+## 🎯 Objectives
+The goal is to identify areas of drop-off, assess user qualifications, and propose improvements to increase the overall conversion rates.
+It involves a thorough examination of the funnel’s performance, alongside recommendations for optimization.

 ## 🗂️ Dataset
 The dataset (user_navigation.csv) contains user navigation data, that tracks user progression through various stages of a conversion funnel.
 Key components include: